haltaf000/Login-Template-Django/README.md

 # Login-Template-Django

-Simple login, logout, registration applications to add to your project.
-Uses LoginRequiredMixin and login decorator to autheticate who can edit, update, delete, and/or view certain pages.
+Simple login, logout, and registration applications to add to your project.
+Uses LoginRequiredMixin and login decorator to authenticate who can edit, update, delete, and view certain pages.

 ## Important
 <ul>